css-materials/course-site/content/homework/reproducible-research/index.md

 * Data Cleaning and Tidying: Provide code to clean the data (e.g., renaming variables, recoding variables) and/or tidy the data as necessary.
 The amount of this code will vary from project to project.

-* Descriptive Statistics and Plots: Include code to generate descriptive statistics (tables, summaries) and plots (roughly 4-5 well-designed plots, more if your data requires minimal cleaning/tidying).
+* Descriptive Statistics and Plots: Include code to generate descriptive statistics (tables, summaries) and plots (roughly 4-5 well-designed, more if your data requires minimal cleaning/tidying; see above for details about the plots).

 * Programming Techniques: Incorporate programming techniques such as loops (or R alternatives), conditional statements, and user-defined functions.
 Aim to include at least one of each, but consult with me if you struggle with this part, as feasibility can vary by project: we can discuss how to adapt these techniques for your project!